ReX-XAI/ReX/docs/config.md

 Note that search can actually go beyond this number on occasion, as the check only occurs at the end of an iteration.

 <!-- TODO: add a diagram?
-30 is very large (getting to individual pixels), 10 is easily reachable. -->
+30 is very large (getting to individual pixels), 10 is easily reachable.
+'iteration' here doesn't mean what's set by 'iters', but rather per item in the search queue -->

 `search_limit = 1000`